precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 This system requires to install some tools in a fixed order.

 1. First, make sure that a few common dependencies are installed.
-   You need to enable the [PowerTools](https://serverfault.com/questions/997896/how-to-enable-powertools-repository-in-centos-8) repository (for eigen) and to install the [Development Tools](https://serverfault.com/questions/814671/centos-how-do-i-check-if-development-tools-is-installed) group (compilers, Git, make, pkg-config, ...).
+   You need to enable the [PowerTools](https://serverfault.com/questions/997896/how-to-enable-powertools-repository-in-centos-8) repository (for Eigen) and to install the [Development Tools](https://serverfault.com/questions/814671/centos-how-do-i-check-if-development-tools-is-installed) group (compilers, Git, make, pkg-config, ...).
    ```bash
    su # Enter superuser mode